-Using a metal press, Jeff Porter smashes a ball of freshly ground beef onto a hot flattop grill and holds it there for several seconds to sear it.
+BOARDMAN – Using a metal utensil, Jeff Porter smashes a ball of fresh ground beef onto a hot flattop grill and holds it there for several seconds to sear it.

-It’s a simple technique but the most important one in creating the signature item of Sespe Burger in Boardman.
+It’s a simple technique but the most important one in creating the signature item of Sespe Burger.

 Ever since Porter and his wife, Christina, started the business in September, their sizzling and flavorful burgers have developed a fan base.

-The hallmarks of the restaurant are a short menu that is big on flavor.
-In addition to the burgers are patty melts, BLTs, pastrami, chicken and avocado and egg sandwiches; a variety of loaded fries; and breakfast burritos.
+The hallmarks of the eatery are a short menu that is big on flavor.
+In addition to the burgers, there are patty melts, BLTs, pastrami, chicken and avocado and egg sandwiches; a variety of loaded fries; and breakfast burritos.

 Sespe Burger takes its name from the scenic Sespe Creek area in Ventura County, Calif., where Jeff grew up.